-- D. Provider will work closely with the School to ensure that collaborative meetings are held between stakeholders where CLC data is presented, discussed and acted upon as outlined in Appendix A. - E. All CLC promotional materials, (flyers, articles, media coverage, etc.), about the CLC program should also include reference to the 21st Century Community Learning Centers and the partnership with the either "Milwaukee Recreation" or "Milwaukee Public Schools."
+- D. Provider will work closely with the School to ensure that collaborative meetings are held between stakeholders where CLC data is presented, discussed and acted upon as outlined in Appendix A. - E. All CLC promotional materials, (flyers, articles, media coverage, etc.), about the CLC program must include reference to the 21st Century Community Learning Centers and the partnership with either